codylewis/codylewis-net/content/posts/2019/03/the-default-pseudo-class.md

 When I was learning about the `:default` pseudo class, I found the selector to be intriguing.
 Unfortunately, there doesn't seem to be a valid use case.

-If you have a valid use case please give me a shout on twitter, [@codylewis87](https://twitter.com/codylewis87) -- I look forward to hearing from you.
+If you have a valid use case please leave a comment down below -- I look forward to hearing from you.

 ### Resources